 A: Fortunately you have a job and some time and space in your life to explore these matters.
 I’d recommend taking some time to reflect upon your personal sense of mission and motivation, and what kinds of work or social contribution will make you truly happy.
 Once you discover this, you can begin to look for opportunities inside your current organisation, or outside it, to fulfil those things.

 I wrote a post called What do you want to be when you grow up? to help PhDs with their future employment options.
 The title is a bit tongue in cheek, but the post has a couple of exercises to get you thinking about your sense of purpose, and how you can realise it through your work.
-There are lots of self-help books available in this area, so be sure to check out the shelves of your local library or have a rummage on Amazon.
+There are lots of self-help books available in this area, so be sure to check out the shelves of your local library or have a rummage on any online bookstore.
 You may also benefit from speaking to a career coach or life coach (see my post on How to get help and support when applying for jobs outside academia, for a starting list of some coaches who can help).

 Q6: My Ph.D. (expected 2014) is in philosophy.
 I’m considering leaving academia to avoid being stuck in ‘adjunct hell’, constant moves, publish-or-perish pressure, and/or the worry of being perpetually single in smalltown America.
 A lot of the post- (/ quasi-) academic jobs I’m interested in are related to research on effective ways to combat poverty.
 Usually they are seeking quantitative training, especially in statistics, economics, etc. While I’m 28, have been in a PhD program for 7 (!) years, I’m wondering if it would be worth it to go for a 1-year Master’s in Applied Economics (plus knocking out some preliminary undergraduate econ coursework to get in).
 I’d have to get loans to pay for it (roughly $40K, including living expenses), but don’t have any debt presently.